YibinLong/CollabCanvas/TASK_LIST.md

 ---

 ### PR #2: Database Schema & Prisma Setup
-**Status:** Pending
+**Status:** ✅ COMPLETE

 **Tasks:**
-- Install Prisma and initialize with PostgreSQL
+- ✅ Install Prisma and initialize with PostgreSQL
-- Create schema.prisma with models for:
+- ✅ Create schema.prisma with models for:
-  - Document (id, title, owner_id, yjs_state, created_at, updated_at)
+  - ✅ Document (id, title, owner_id, yjs_state, created_at, updated_at)
-  - DocumentVersion (snapshot history)
+  - ✅ DocumentVersion (snapshot history)
-  - User metadata
+  - ✅ User metadata
-- Generate Prisma client
+- ✅ Generate Prisma client
-- Write database migrations
+- ✅ Write database migrations (using db:push for Supabase compatibility)
-- Create seed data for testing
+- ✅ Create seed data for testing

 **Why:** Defines the data models and sets up the ORM layer that will handle all database operations throughout the application.